North America·USA·Updated May 3, 2026

 What scams target tourists in Charleston?

-The most frequently reported tourist scams in Charleston are Vacation Rental Listing Fraud, Fake Beach and Island Day Trip Package, Fake Toll Traffic Violation Smishing Text, with 2 classified as high severity.
+The most frequently reported tourist scams in Charleston are Vacation Rental Listing Fraud, Fake Toll Traffic Violation Smishing Text, Phone Snatching in the French Quarter, with 1 classified as high severity.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
-Similar patterns are also documented in Las Vegas and Miami.
+Similar patterns are also documented in New York and Tijuana.

 Is Charleston safe at night for tourists?